 |

-Prolonged pretrial detention violated liberty, movement, fair trial rights and amounted to inhuman treatment; release and compensation ordered.
+Prolonged pretrial detention violated rights to liberty, movement, fair trial and freedom from inhuman treatment.

 |